Fred D. Lublin: Biography

-Lublin was born in 1946 in Philadelphia, Pa.
+Lublin was born in 1946 in Philadelphia, Pennsylvania.
 He graduated from Temple University in 1968 and Jefferson Medical College in 1972.
 He completed his internship in internal medicine at the Bronx Municipal Hospital, Albert Einstein Medical Center and his residency at the New York Hospital, Cornell Medical Center.

 He joined the staff at Mount Sinai Medical Center in April 2000.

 Lublin was among the first in the United States to study Interferon β-1b and its ability to treat the relapsing-remitting form of multiple sclerosis; in 1993, IFN β-1b was approved by the U.S. Food and Drug Administration for that very purpose.

-He is the author of nineteen chapters, 136 publications and one text, and is a member of dozens of medical societies including: the National Multiple Sclerosis Society; the MSSM General Clinical Research Center Advisory Committee; and the Executive Committee of the International Medical & Scientific Board of the Multiple Sclerosis International Federation.
+He is the author of nineteen chapters, 136 publications and one text, and is a member of dozens of medical societies including: the National Multiple Sclerosis Society; the MSSM General Clinical Research Center Advisory Committee; and the executive committee of the International Medical & Scientific Board of the Multiple Sclerosis International Federation.